 What are the Main Differences Between Workload Automation and Robotic Process Automation?

-One of the core differences between WLA and RPA is their automation focus.
+One of the core differences between WLA and RPA solutions is their automation focus.
 RPA focuses on frontend process automation.
 It's primarily for business users, installed on desktops, and utilizes bot technology.

 By contrast, workload automation focuses on backend process automation.
 WLA is primarily for IT users, and utilizes agent technology installed on servers along with REST APIs to integrate with other applications.

-Overview of RPA Technology
+Benefits of RPA Solutions

-RPA excels as a frontend or desktop automation tool
+Robotic process automation technology excels as a frontend or desktop automation tool

 - Implementation complexity: RPA can be implemented quickly for simple tasks, but spirals up as more complexity is demanded.